 - you are encouraged and expected to use the internet for professional purposes, and you can usually do so at your school.
 However, you should check with your mentor when you can and cannot use the internet.
 If you access pornographic and other unsuitable sites (even accidentally) on school computers, you could be dismissed from your assistantship

 - you should be very careful about how you use social networking sites (such as Facebook) during your assistantship.
 Keep your profile private so that it can only be seen by people you intend to see it.
-You should never swap personal contact details with pupils or invite them to be ‘friends’, or accept similar invitations from them, as this is regarded as inappropriate behaviour and could lead to disciplinary action
+You should never swap personal contact details with pupils or their parents, or invite them to be ‘friends’, or accept similar invitations from them, as this is regarded as inappropriate behaviour and could lead to disciplinary action

 - ensure you behave in line with our Equal Opportunities Policy and treat all people fairly and with dignity